musketyr/gradle-gaelyk-eclipse-plugin/README.md

 * fixes `.project` and `.classpath` files to follow ones distributed with Gaelyk Template Project

-* add testRuntime dependencies to the classpath
+* adds `testRuntime` dependencies to the classpath

+* maps test folder to `test`

-* include jars in lib dir into the classpath
+* includes jars in lib dir into the classpath

 * helps managing the lib dir to contain only jars which could not be fetched from dependencies (useful for VCS)

-* add two methods to the build file
+* adds two methods to the build file

     * `gitHub()` to add url resolver from the GitHub (in format which can be seen above)